microsoft/lisa/docs/write_test/concepts.rst

 ones should be defined explicitly.

 The platform provides environments with different **capability**.
-The capabilities of environments are loaded from the platform’s API.
+The capabilities of environments are loaded from the platform's API.
 Only if the capability of an environment meets the requirements of a test case, the test case can be run on this environment.